Click through and use these 50 tips to get the most mileage out of your money and live large on any size budget.

 Don’t Write Off Discount Stores

-Don't discount discount stores for finding items like designer jeans and bags.
+Don't write off discount stores for finding items like designer jeans and bags.
 To locate the best deals in these shops, stick to quality items when sifting through the clearance racks.
 Additionally, bargain shoppers should check for potential design flaws before making purchases.

 Dress It Up